Sexy Christmas, Spanish Romance!

 Gina Repeats it Slowly…

-Gina repeats it slowly, her accent adding a unique charm to the words.
+Gina repeats it slowly, her accent lending a unique charm to the words.
 It’s imperfect, but that only makes it better—more intimate, more real.

 Unwrapping Gifts, Revealing Desires